 If you want to know the Sahara life of northern Africa, then visit the desert country of Mauritania.
 The country is stable economically and food is still available thanks to some of its fertile lands and few water resources.
-There are p-laces set aside and established as tourist sites for enjoying excursions into the Sahara Desert.
+There are places set aside and established as tourist sites for enjoying excursions into the Sahara Desert.
 Mauritania is also open to the Atlantic Ocean.
 The geography of the nation is generally semi-arid and desert environment.

-Sand dunes are in plenty and they appear outstanding as you move to the coastline.
+Dunes are in plenty and they appear outstanding as you move to the coastline.
 Apart from the desert torts, there are wildlife species to meet in the country’s parks and reserves.
 One thing to note about Mauritania is that it is an Islamic nation.
 Thus, tourists are advised to watch out the Islamic societal rules, respect the religion, wear decent clothing as you are walking along the streets, and of course avoid the left hand when dining in an eatery in the country.

 From Mali, there are two alternative routes to use across the border between Mali and Mauritania.
-The road from Nara-Mali to Avoun al Atrous-Mauritania is convenient since it is well maintained.
+The road from Nara-Mali to Avon al Atrous-Mauritania is convenient since it is well maintained.
 The other route is from the city of Timbuktu in Mali to Nouakchott in Mauritania via Nema.
-Morocco (Western Sahara), Mali, and Senegal have private passenger and public bus transportation companies that provide transport between the countries and Mauritania, so they are also useful in case you don’t have a reliable vehicle for the long distance travel.
+Morocco (Western Sahara), Mali, and Senegal have private passenger and public bus transportation companies that provide transport between the countries and Mauritania, so they are also useful in case you don’t have a reliable vehicle for the long-distance travel.

 When searching for accommodation facilities in Mauritania, you will come across luxurious hotels and campsites.
 The hotels are scarce and expensive to stay.
 In the campsites, you will require to rent a bed per night.
-The luckiest option of sleeping in this country, if you want avoid the high costs, is to make use of your friend or relative’s shelter if you have one living in the country.
+The luckiest option of sleeping in this country, if you want to avoid the high costs, is to make use of your friend or relative’s shelter if you have one living in the country.
 Some of the hotels you can look into for remarkable room facilities are those in Nouakchott City.